mirror/dd-wrt/src/router/frr/doc/user/evpn.rst

 ****

 :abbr:`EVPN` stands for Ethernet Virtual Private Network.
-This is an extension of BGP that enables the signaling of bridged (L2) and routed (L3) VPNs over a common network.
+This is an extension of BGP that enables the signaling of bridged (L2) and routed (L3) :abbr:`VPNs (Virtual Private Networks)` over a common network.
 EVPN is described in :rfc:`7432` and is updated by several additional RFCs and IETF drafts including :rfc:`9135` (Integrated Routing and Bridging in Ethernet VPN), :rfc:`9136` (IP Prefix Advertisement in Ethernet VPN), :rfc:`8584` (Framework for Ethernet VPN Designated Forwarder Election Extensibility), and :rfc:`8365` (A Network Virtualization Overlay Solution Using Ethernet VPN).
 FRR supports All-Active Layer-2 Multihoming for devices (MHD) via LACP Ethernet Segments as well as both Symmetric and Asymmetric IRB.
 FRR implements MAC-VRFs using a "VLAN-Based Service Interface" (:rfc:`7432`) and performs processing of Symmetric IRB routes following the "Interface-less IP-VRF-to-IP-VRF Model" (:rfc:`9136`).

 .. _evpn-concepts: